While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 What this young candidate lacks in experience (or legal working age), they make up for in enthusiasm.

 And they even provide real-life examples of why they think they’re qualified to manage the National Railway Museum.
-The best cover letters always have examples and hard numbers that prove the applicant can produce results.
+The best cover letters always have examples and hard numbers that show the applicant can produce results.

 9. The creative cover letter